Shady Records: 2010–2016: Shady 2.0 and Shady XV

-2017–present: Third generation and the disbandment of D12 and Slaughterhouse
+2017–present: Third generation and the disbandment of Slaughterhouse

 On March 3, 2017, Shady Records and Griselda Records announced that Shady Records had signed Westside Gunn and Conway the Machine to the label both individually and collectively.
 Following the 2017 BET Hip-Hop Awards on October 11, 2017, Shady Records announced that they had signed Compton rapper Boogie.

 The signings of these artists has led to Shady's profitability again, with the releases of Yelawolf's Trial by Fire and Eminem's Revival.
 The latter would suddenly release his tenth studio album Kamikaze without any prior promotion.

-During the transition, Royce da 5'9" announced that Slaughterhouse had officially disbanded, so did Eminem with D12, and Yelawolf left the label after releasing Trunk Muzik 3.
+During the transition, Royce da 5'9" announced that Slaughterhouse had officially disbanded, while Eminem formally retired from D12 after Proof's death in 2006 (however Bizarre, Kuniva, and Swifty McVay continued to perform under the name), and Yelawolf left the label after releasing Trunk Muzik 3.

 In 2019, Boogie released his debut album Everything's for Sale, and Griselda released their first album on the label, WWCD, both meeting critical acclaim.

 On January 17, 2020, Eminem released his eleventh studio album Music to Be Murdered By without any prior announcement.
 Commercially, it debuted at number one in 12 countries.
 In the United States, the album sold 279,000 in its first week becoming Eminem's tenth consecutive number-one album in the country.
 Eminem became the only artist with ten consecutive number-one albums in the United States and United Kingdom.
 Both Griselda and Westside Gunn left the label the same year.

 On July 2, 2021, it was announced that Atlanta rapper Grip had signed to the label, and later released his debut Shady album, I Died for This!?.

 On February 25, 2022, Conway the Machine released his second studio album, God Don't Make Mistakes, and on June 17, 2022, Westside Boogie released More Black Superheroes.
 God Don't Make Mistakes was his final album before signing off with Shady.
 That same year, Eminem released his second greatest hits album, Curtain Call 2, following his 2005 compilation album Curtain Call: The Hits.

 On July 27, 2023, Eminem announced the signing of Ez Mil to Shady and Aftermath, and announced a collaboration titled "Realest", and later a reissue of Du4li7y.

 On May 31, 2024, Eminem came back from hiatus to release "Houdini", the leading single of his upcoming album, The Death of Slim Shady (Coup de Grâce), which was released on July 12, 2024.